-Field Description 7:0 PTED[7:0] Port E Data Register Bits - For Port E pins that are inputs, reads return the logic level on the pin.
-For Port E pins that are configured as outputs, reads return the last value written to this register.
+Field Description 7:0 PTED[7:0] Port E Data Register Bits - For port E pins that are inputs, reads return the logic level on the pin.
+For port E pins configured as outputs, reads return the last value written to this register.
 Writes are latched into all bits of this register.
-For Port E pins that are configured as outputs, the logic level is driven out the corresponding MCU pin.
-Reset forces PTED to all 0s, but these 0s are not driven out the corresponding pins because reset also configures all port pins as high-impedance inputs with pull-ups/pull-downs disabled.
+For port E pins configured as outputs, the logic level is driven out the corresponding MCU pin.
+Reset forces PTED to all 0s, but these 0s are not driven out the corresponding pins because reset also configures all port pins as high-impedance inputs with pullups disabled.

-6.6.5.2 Port E Data Direction Register (PTEDD)
+6.4.6.2 Port E Data Direction Register (PTEDD)